-

 1. Introduction

-The cathode is one of the most critical components in lithium-ion batteries.
-Common cathode families include layered lithium cobalt oxide (LCO), olivine LiFePO₄ (LFP), spinel LiMn₂O₄ (LMO) and layered nickel–cobalt–manganese ternary materials (collectively referred to as NCM materials).
-The NCM structure — typically LiNiₓCoᵧMn_zO₂ (x+y+z=1) — combines the strengths of Ni, Co and Mn: nickel increases capacity and lowers cost, cobalt improves electronic conductivity and rate capability, and manganese stabilizes the structure and reduces expense.
-However, high nickel content can destabilize the layered lattice, and excessive manganese can encourage spinel formation, so optimizing composition is essential for reliable NCM cathode material design.
+The cathode is one of the most critical components in lithium-ion batteries, determining energy density, cycle stability, and rate capability.
+Common cathode families include layered lithium cobalt oxide (LCO), olivine LiFePO₄ (LFP), spinel LiMn₂O₄ (LMO), and layered nickel–cobalt–manganese ternary materials — collectively known as NCM materials (or NMC, see Section 1.1 below).
+The NCM structure — LiNixCoyMnzO₂ (x+y+z=1) — combines the strengths of three transition metals: nickel increases capacity and lowers cost, cobalt improves electronic conductivity and rate capability, and manganese stabilizes the layered lattice and reduces expense.
+High nickel content increases capacity but can destabilize the structure; optimizing the Ni:Co:Mn ratio is therefore the central challenge in NCM cathode material design.

-This study compares three widely used NCM polycrystalline compositions (NCM111, NCM622 and NCM811) to evaluate how NCM materials composition and NCM structure affect morphology, electrical conductivity and compaction behavior — key factors that influence battery material electrical properties and final cell performance.
+This study compares NCM111, NCM622, and NCM811 polycrystalline powders to evaluate how NCM material composition and NCM structure affect morphology, electrical conductivity, compaction density, and mechanical rebound — key battery material electrical properties that influence electrode processing and final cell performance.

 2. Experimental Methods